core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Read the latest data {#read-data}

-A client can get the latest published "topic-data" by making a GET request to the "topic-data" URI in the broker.
+A client can get the latest published topic-data resource by making a GET request to the "topic-data" URI in the broker.
 Please note that discovery of the "topic-data" topic property is a required previous step (see {{topic-get-resource}}).

 On success, the server MUST return 2.05 (Content) response with the data.